 The BLS cites median salaries for this career at about $104,000 a year, but these salaries probably vary widely based on a number of factors, so it is probably quite possible to work in this area but have a salary a good bit lower than the $104k number provided by the BLS, including salaries as low as $50,000 in many cases.

 Interestingly, the network engineer and network architect field is not expected to grow nearly as well as information security analysts, with the BLS citing a modest 6% growth rate in this area, which is in line with the economy as a whole.
 The reason for the disparity in job growth between the information security analyst position and the network engineer position is due to the security focus of the security analyst position, and the high demand and sophistication of the skill set required to deploy, maintain and stay current with security.
+You can learn more about how to become a networking professional in our article here.

 IT Security Consultants

 Similar to information security analysts, an IT security consultant works to determine security for an organization, but does so in a consulting arrangement.
 These positions include researching and communicating security suggestions and may include the actual implementation of those recommendations as well.
+(We have an article on how to become a Cybersecurity Consultant here.)

 IT security consultants need a bachelor’s degree in cyber security and actual experience, but also need to be strong communicators as well.
 For positions like these, expect that you’ll need to communicate to upper-level management and other stakeholders in a company, and you’ll need to be comfortable with writing up technical documentation to show what you’ve done or will do.
 IT security consultants may focus on technologies such as intrusion detection systems, intrusion prevention systems and firewalls, among many other security items and technologies.